Comment on page

 can be added to a request via various methods including

-variant to append values to existing values.- In earlier versions (1.x.y), a
+variant to append values to existing values.

-overwrote, andvarargs pair
+overwrote, and varargs pair

 did not, but this was confusing.
 In 2.0, this issue has been fixed and improved so it works as expected.